 Alexis J. Hoag-Fordjour

 Alexis Hoag-Fordjour teaches and writes in criminal law and procedure, evidence, and abolition, and co-directs the Center for Criminal Justice.
-Her scholarship interrogates the policies, doctrines, and practices within the criminal legal system that erode people’s constitutional rights and perpetuate racial subordination.
-Professor Hoag-Fordjour's writing has appeared in the New York University Law Review, Michigan Law Review, Harvard Law Review Blog, and other journals.
-She serves on the boards of the Death Penalty Information Center and the Eighth Amendment Project, and on the editorial board of the Amicus Journal, and co-chairs the Capital Punishment Committee of the New York City Bar Association.
-A legal contributor for CBSNews, Professor Hoag-Fordjour frequently provides on-air and in-print analysis for MSNBC, NPR, CNN, and other media outlets.
+Her scholarship focuses on the Sixth Amendment and how race and ethnicity have impacted the development of right to counsel jurisprudence.
+Professor Hoag-Fordjour's writing has appeared in or is forthcoming in the New York University Law Review (twice), Michigan Law Review, Fordham Law Review, Harvard Law Review Blog, and other journals.
+She serves on the boards of the Death Penalty Information Center and the Eighth Amendment Project, and on the editorial board of the Amicus Journal.
+A legal contributor for CNN, Professor Hoag-Fordjour frequently provides on-air analysis for MSNBC, Al-Jazeera, NPR, CBS, and other media outlets.
 In 2021, she was elected to membership in the American Law Institute.